ilmandone/lista-2024/README.md

 1) ~~Reload items from side menu~~
 2) ~~Lists: Move back the drag button to the left~~
 3) ~~Extract the list-item component and make it common - it will be used also for groups ~~
-3) Cambiare il reload trigger in un semplice submit - più lineare
+3) ~~Cambiare il reload trigger in un semplice submit - più lineare~~
-4) Modificare il loader di pagina in modo che venga visualizzato quando si esegue il reload da main menu (effect)
+4) ~~Modificare il loader di pagina in modo che venga visualizzato quando si esegue il reload da main menu (effect)~~
 3) Groups
-   1) Page with all group listed and default group
+   1) ~~Page with all group listed and default group~~
-   2) Group item render
+   2) ~~Group item render~~
+   3) Update group label, color and position
-   3) Create new group with related color
+   4) Create new group with related color
-   4) Delete group
+   5) Delete group
-   5) On list items view check if the group exist and reset all the items to default if needed
+   6) On list items view check if the group exist and reset all the items to default if needed

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.0.2.